THE DRILL HALL (1895) IS NOW FOR SALE, BIDS TO BE IN BY 4th February 2019.

-The fact that we ( Community Groups) are allowed to put in a bid does not mean the battle is won.
+The fact that Community Groups are allowed to put in a bid does not mean the battle is won.

-In the first place, we need to create a strong business plan and identify financial backers, which is a huge task!
+In the first place, they need to create a strong business plan and identify financial backers, which is a huge task!

-In the second place, even if we do that successfully EDDC are under no obligation to sell to us.
-We could even put in a bid which gets them more money than any other option and they could still turn us down because, in their view, another option would be better for the town.
+In the second place, even if they do that successfully EDDC are under no obligation to sell to them.
+They could even put in a bid which gets EDDC more money than any other option and they could still be turned down because, in EDDC’s view, another option would be better for the town.

 When looking at legal documents or heritage documents you may find it useful to refer to the Glossary to find out the specific meaning of word and phrases in these contexts.